 The Golden Rule of Christian Discipleship is that you love your neighbor as yourself.
-The requirement of discipleship in terms of love, is recorded for us in Matthew 22: 36-40, if you will turn with me there.
+The requirement of discipleship, in terms of love, is recorded for us in Matthew 22: 36-40, if you will turn with me there.
 A Lawyer had come to test Jesus after he saw that Jesus had put the Sadducees to silence over their questioning of Him.
 He said to Jesus in verse 36, "Teacher, which is the great commandment in the law?"
 "Jesus said to him, 'You shall love the Lord your God with all your heart, with all your soul, and with all your mind."
 "This is the first and great commandment."
 "And the second is like it: 'You shall love your neighbor as yourself."
 "On these two commandments hang all the Law and the Prophets."
-Here we find the greatest commandments related to our discipleship clearly stated; hung out there to see if we will consider them.
+Here we find the greatest commandments related to our discipleship clearly stated; hung out there, to see if we will consider them.
 The first is that we love God with all of our heart.
 All real and sincere obedience to God must be rendered out of our love for who God is; that He is our God; the One who has made us; and the One who should be loved with all of our heart, because He is worthy of it, apart from anything that He may have done for us.
-He is to be loved because He is the most Beautiful and Holy and Good of Beings; worthy of our
+He is to be loved because He is the most Awesome and Holy; the best of all Beings, infinite in understanding, great in compassion and kindness, and He is worthy of all the praise and devotion which we can give to Him, at all times.

-Praise and our Devotion to Him, at all times.
 Do you see God in this way?
 Then Jesus says that "the second" great commandment is "like" it.
-The reason that He says that it is "like it", is because the way that the obedience is rendered, is similar to the first.
-It is not that we are to love our neighbor with all of our heart, for that would put a person in the place of God in terms of our highest obedience.
+The reason that He says that it is like it, is because the obedience that is rendered in keeping the second, is similar to the obedience in the keeping of the first commandment.
+It is not that we are to love our neighbor with all of our heart, for that would put that person in the place of God, in terms of our highest obedience.
 And this would be sinful and unacceptable to God.
-No, it is that when we think of our obedience to God in relation to people around us, that this is the greatest commandment in relation to other people around us.
+No, it is rather that, when we think of our obedience to God, in relation to people around us, that this is the greatest commandment in relation to other people around us.
 It is that we love our neighbor as ourselves.
-The highest and greatest commandment in relation to God is to love Him with all of our heart; the highest and greatest commandment in relation to men to love them as our self.
+The highest and greatest commandment in relation to God is to love Him with all of your heart; the highest and greatest commandment in relation to men to love them as yourself.
 "On these 2 commandments hang all the Law and the Prophets."
-All the other commandments that have been given by God in relation to Himself and in relation to other people can therefore be placed, can be hung up, under these two.
+All the other commandments that have been given to us by God, in relation to Himself, and in relation to other people, can therefore be placed under these two.